 Click to Skip Ahead

-Below, we look at some of the possible causes of this protective instinct and what you can do to prevent your cat from attacking visitors.
+Below, we look at some of the possible causes of these protective behaviors and what you can do to prevent your cat from attacking visitors.

 The Cat-Human Relationship

 Cats have been domesticated for thousands of years.
 They share our homes and lives.
-In some cases, they work with us, especially to protect food against potential scavengers.
+In some cases, they work with us as pest control officers, or even as emotional support animals.
 But, for the most part, they have a reputation for being aloof and standoffish.
-It can seem as though they don’t care about us at all, as long as we keep putting food down and meeting their daily requirements.
+It can seem for some as though they don’t care about us at all, as long as we keep putting food down and meeting their daily requirements.

 But, studies suggest that cats also rely on us for comfort and security.
 They form very strong bonds with their owners, similar to the bonds between humans and dogs or even babies.